World Bank: One in Seven People Still Live Without Electricity

 If you brew beer at home, then you are relying on microscopic yeast that turns sugars into alcohol.
 But by borrowing DNA from plants, scientists have been genetically engineering yeasts that can perform each of the steps needed to convert sugar into morphine.

 One stage of the process – the production of an intermediary chemical called reticuline – had been a stumbling block.
-That has been solved by a team at the University […]
+That has been solved by a team at the University of […]

 Read the Full Article